 The most well known long-distance races take place in Norway, Alaska and Russia, and there are some races where the dogs and musher will cover 1000-1500 km in less than 10 days.
 However, recreational mushing has also become a popular activity for tourists visiting colder climates.
 In great contrast to the Alaskan Gold Rush mushing, in the modern practice of training and driving a team the dogs’ well-being is of great importance and the use of force is not tolerated.
 The dogs and human collaborate and function as a unit.
 Teamwork between the dogs and musher is of great importance in order to succeed in this sport.

-As the world’s first professional long-distance dog sled team, we can proudly say that Team QRILL Pet presents some of the best mushers in the world.
+As the world’s first professional long-distance dog sled team, we can proudly say that the QRILL Pet Team consists of some of the best mushers in the world.
 The Norwegian mushers include Thomas Wærner, Marit Beate Kasin, Joar Leifseth Ulsom and the very promising Hanna Lyrek, our youngest team member.
 The group also includes Dallas Seavey, a third-generation dog musher from the USA.